After my application is approved, what do I do?

 How do I submit routine maintenance requests?

-All routine maintenance requests must be submitted in one of the following ways:
+All routine maintenance requests must be submitted through the RentCafe resident portal.

 If your maintenance request is an emergency situation, please call the office for the on call emergency contact number.
 Someone is available 24-hours a day should you need specific assistance.
 Please leave a message and someone will return your call.